JGRex-Joy/budget-app/README.md

 # Budget App 💰

-A modern full-stack budget management application built with FastAPI and React.
+A modern full-stack budget management application built with FastAPI.
 Track your income, expenses, and manage multiple accounts with an intuitive mobile-first interface.

 ## 🌟 Features